-- 1. Pull the trailer in a straight line for a sufficient distance to ensure there are no binds in the suspension. - 2.
-Lock the trailer brakes and pull the trailer straight forward so the locking pins rest against the rear of the holes in the body rails. - 3.
-Disengage the trailer parking brakes and make sure the trailer is empty. - 4.
-Manually measure or use an optical device specifically designed for alignment measuring to determine the following: - a.
-Measure the distance from the kingpin to the centerline of the front axle spindles.
+- 1. Pull the trailer in a straight line for a sufficient distance to ensure there are no binds in the suspension. - Lock the trailer brakes and pull the trailer straight forward so the locking pins rest against the rear of the holes in the body rails. - Disengage the trailer parking brakes and make sure the trailer is empty. - Manually measure or use an optical device specifically designed for alignment measuring to determine the following: - a.
+For proper alignment, measure the distance from the kingpin to the centerline of the front axle spindles.
 It is recommended that spindle extensions be utilized.

-Dimensions A and B (Figure 10) MUST be equal to within 1/8" (3 mm).
+Dimensions A and B $(Figure\ 10)$ MUST be equal to within 1/8" (3 mm).

 b.
-Measure the distance from the centerline of the front axle spindles to the centerline of the rear axle spindles.
+For proper alignment, measure the distance from the centerline of the front axle spindles to the centerline of the rear axle spindles.

-Dimensions C, D, E and F (Figure 10) MUST be equal to within 1/16" (1 mm).
+Dimensions C and D (Figure 10) MUST be equal to within 1/16" (1 mm).